cb125/scope-islands/README.md

 I'm Chris Barker (https://nyu.edu/projects/barker).

 This project uses syntactic modes of composition to explore scope islands.

-As of 27 August, there is a revised draft of a paper called "Rethinking scope islands".
+There are two related papers:

+As of 30 December 2020, the final or prefinal version of "The logic of Quantifier Raising", to appear in Semantics and Pragmatics.

+As of 30 December 2020, the final or prefinal version of "Rethinking scope islands", to appear in Linguistic Inquiry.

-The Haskell code (islands.hs) implements the fragment from the draft.
+The Haskell code (islands.hs) implements the fragment from the "rethinking" draft.
 Try loading the code into ghci, then type "main".

-The paper "The Logic of Quantifier Raising" is a manuscript currently under review.
-It provides background about Quantifier Raising, which is the main tool used in the draft and the code.